Toll Collector

 I understand why the booth where cash is handed over needs to be manned by a human, but I can't get my head around the booths at the start of the freeway where a person just hands you the ticket.
 Why isn't that automated??
 Is it a union thing?

-Asked by mike about 12 years ago
+Asked by mike over 12 years ago

 I knew someone was going to ask this!
 In our system, there is a vehicle classification system based on both axles on the ground and vehicle height.
 Cars with nothing in tow pay the least.
 Trucks with 9 or more axles on the ground pay the most.
 It is the job of the entry collector to classify each vehicle and print the correct ticket with the right classification on it.
 Entry collectors get audited much like exit collectors and the total amount of axles that cross the treadle should match the amount on the entry machine.
 Also, entry collectors have to ensure that oversized vehicles and trucks carrying explosive material are properly permitted.
 We also turn around any vehicle combinations not adhering to the rules.
 I have heard that since I left, the process has changed and all vehicles are issued the same 2L ticket (that's a car with nothing in tow) and classified at their exit point.
 I'm almost certain the end game will be automated entry.
 Cost efficiency seems to be the name of the game these days.